Firmino's armpit ruled offside as Premier League explains disallowed goal amid more VAR outrage | Goal.com

 Liverpool forward Roberto Firmino's armpit fell foul of the offside law on Saturday as his goal against Aston Villa was overruled in the most marginal of calls thanks to VAR.

-The Brazilian had appeared to level at Villa Park after Trezeguet gave the hosts a shock lead early on.
+The Brazilian had appeared to level at Villa Park after Trezeguet had given the hosts a shock lead early on.

 But the linesman's flag went up as he finished, and the decision was referred to the video officials to have the final say.